bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 HDF5 Release 1.8.0 is a major release with several new features and a variety of bugfixes, optimizations, and portability enhancements.

-See the document [What's New in HDF5 1.8.0](What's New in HDF5 1.8.0) for a high-level overview of the new functionality in this release.
+See the document "What's New in HDF5 1.8.0" for a high-level overview of the new functionality in this release.
 The following pages assume a familiarity with that overview.

 This section provides details of the API-level changes that have been made in the transition to HDF5 Release 1.8.0 from the Release 1.6.x series.